 This gateway site to the city centre will include office, retail, residential and leisure areas.
-Central to the plans for phase one is a 60,000sq ft office building at the heart of the 5.5 hectare site, which will look out on to the Keel Line.
-There will be 19 separate buildings or blocks built over a number of years to create a flagship development for living, working and relaxing.
+Central to the plans for phase one is a 59,427sq ft office building, THE BEAM, which stands at the heart of the 5.5 hectare site and looks out on to the Keel Line.
+There will be up to 19 separate buildings or blocks built over a number of years to create a flagship development for living, working and relaxing.

 The masterplan has been designed to provide active streets, with small scale retail, cafes, restaurants and leisure uses occupying ground floors, and trees and planting adding to the attractiveness of each street.

 New public spaces are being designed to invite people to enjoy views of the Wear and the bridges, as well as providing space for events such as food and drink festivals and music events.

 One of the key objectives of the masterplan is to provide a scheme which is well connected to the city centre.

 The layout of the streets is designed to provide maximum movement through the site, as well as introducing new pedestrian access points onto St Mary’s Way.
 There will also be a new pathway along the entire edge of the cliff and the Keel Line now runs across the site to connect to this pathway.

 The north west corner of the VAUX site is the focus for new homes with fantastic views over the Wear.
 The Keel Line, a pedestrian link from Keel Square to the cliff-edge will connect the site with the Riverside park, city centre, new developments at the Culture Quarter, the High Street and the Bridges Shopping Centre.

 Each street will have its own character, created using distinct materials and landscaping.
 In total there is provision for over 200 homes in this area.